Autostronomy/AutoProf/docs/_build/html/_sources/pipelinemanipulation.rst.txt

 This is done with the *ap_new_pipeline_methods* argument, which is formatted as a dictionary with string keys and functions as values.
 In this way you can add to or alter the methods used by AutoProf in it's pipeline.

-Each of the methods in *How Does AutoProf Work?* has a pipeline label, this is how the code identifies the functions and their outputs.
+Each of the methods in :doc:`defaultpipeline` has a pipeline label, this is how the code identifies the functions and their outputs.
 Thus, one can create their own version of any method and modify the pipeline by assigning the function to that label.
 For example, if you wrote a new center finding method, you could update the pipeline by including: